 Same-grade campers live together as a cabin family and participate in personally selected activities in Program Areas including arts, environment, sports, team-building, and waterfront.
 Campers participate in 2 days of team-building and 6 days of skill-building classes including a swim lesson.
 Character Development, Healthy Lifestyles, Literacy, and Financial Responsibility are part of camp curriculum.
 Camp-wide activities include campfires and theme day with a unique weekend program.

 stART Success Through Art: campers create high-quality Visual Arts & Photography while developing interests and showcasing talents at the end of the session.
 SLICE campers participate in service learning projects and volunteerism while building leadership skills and community awareness.

 Explore and Outdoor Wilderness Leadership Skills campers participate in adventure activities and practice Outdoor Living & Leave No Trace skills while exploring the Maine outdoors.
 Sports Leadership campers strengthen basic athletic skills while building leadership qualities on and off the field and court.

 Leadership Development (entering 10th-12th)

-Leaders 1 & Leaders 2: As youth transition from camper to staff, they build leadership competencies and develop workforce skills while making meaningful contributions to camp culture in a progressive and supportive experience.
+LIT & Leaders: As youth transition from camper to staff, they build leadership competencies and develop workforce skills while making meaningful contributions to camp culture in a progressive and supportive experience.
 College and Career goals and aspirations are interwoven with all activities.